CiaraStrawberry/TemporalKit/README.md

 - fix that weird shutdown error it gives after running
 - fix the thing it does where it sometimes generates an extra tab when making batches
 - hook up to the api.
+- ebsynth and flowmaps from game engine export\import support

 Thanks to RAFT for the optical flow system.